Protect Your Privacy With Our DMCA Agent Service

 Basic Attorney DMCA Agent Service Package

-We charge a $125 annual service fee to act as your DMCA designated agent of record for your website and/or any mobile app or plugin.
-This includes a maximum of 10 websites or separate apps (a single grouping).
-Our fee does not include the applicable filing fee (currently $140 for a single grouping of up to 10 domains or apps linked to a single service provider).
+We charge a $75 USD annual service fee to act as your DMCA designated agent of record per each service provider for up to 20 websites and/or any apps or plugins.
+Our annual fee includes the applicable filing fee, currently $6 per designation, amendment, or resubmission.
+There is no longer an additional fee for alternate names.
 All charges must be paid in advance.
 This is a yearly service that must renewed annually.
-This does not include any responses or any direct consultation with any of our staff.
-We merely forward any DMCA notice we received related to any of your websites or apps.
+This does not include any evaluation of any notices we receive, responses by us or any direct consultation.
+We merely forward any DMCA notice we receive related to any of your websites or apps.

 Responses to Notices of Claimed Infringement

-We handle and process all new Copyright disputes and claims made against your website.
-We discuss appropriate responses with you, and handle the process for each claim taking the issue to conclusion.
-Our hourly rate is 185/hour for these additional DMCA related services.
+We respond to all new notices of claimed infringement related to any content on your website and/or app.
+We discuss appropriate responses with you, and handle the process for each claim, taking the issue to conclusion as required under the DMCA Act.
+Our current hourly rate is $185.00 USD for these additional DMCA related services.

 All Packages Include: